Monday, November 25, 2013

 Tribeca Film Festival, New York City, May 2008

-It’s is just after a screening of the film version of Lou Reed’s Berlin.
+It’s is just after a screening of the film version of Lou Reed's Berlin.
 Reed and artist Julian Schnabel, the film's director, sit onstage in informal interview format.
 Both are dressed terribly.
-Lou: running shoes, red socks, jeans with turned-up cuffs, plaid jacket over black hooded sweatshirt, messy curly hair, frameless glasses.
-Schnabel: purple running suit that looks like pajamas under black pea coat, scruffy pirate beard, horn rimmed glasses.
-Both sit in plush red velvet chairs in front of a red velvet curtain.
-Both hold up microphones as they speak.
+They sit holding microphones in front of a red velvet curtain.
 Journalist Lisa Robinson is the moderator.

 Reed Yes. (audience laughs) It's 1973, and we're watching it now.